Lukisan John Constable, Cottages and Windmill Drawn

 This moment also affirms the other revelation that Jesus is really the Christ the Son of the living God, who is coming into this world.
-This identity of Jesus as Christ reveals his mission that the salvation and the redemption of the world are done by him through his suffering, his death and his resurrection.
-Salvation and redemption pinpoint that God experiences the death humanly to conquer the death itself.
-It means that death has new meaning under the Christ: the man who believes in Christ has died with Christ in order get new life: to be resurrected.
+This identity of Jesus as Christ reveals his mission that the salvation and the redemption of the world are done by him through his suffering, his death, and his resurrection.
+Salvation and redemption pinpoint that God experiences death humanly to conquer death itself.
+It means that death has a new meaning under Christ: the man who believes in Christ has died with Christ in order to get new life: to be resurrected.
 Death is death with Christ that perfects our incorporation with Christ.
-The Christian who unites his death with the death of Christ sees that the death is a journey toward Christ and it is the doorway to everlasting life within God’s kingdom.
-It shows that the end of life is not death but life, the eternal life.
+The Christian who unites his death with the death of Christ sees that death is a journey toward Christ and it is the doorway to everlasting life within God’s kingdom.
+It shows that the end of life is not death but life, eternal life.

 We follow and we hear the shout of Christ when we live under Holy Spirit and not under the flesh which leads to death.
 New life is living in Christ; our spirit is alive because of righteousness.
 The consequence of all is freedom.
-To the contrary, the sin ties us: bounds feet and hands with winding bands; and face are bound about with a napkin.
+On the contrary, the sin ties us: bounds feet and hands with winding bands; and face are bound about with a napkin.
 But living in Christ and Holy Spirit are living in freedom and truth.
-Believing in Christ means to lose our ties of sin because the power of Christ who redeems us.
-All of this makes us understand well and feel so joyful for the fact that Jesus opens our graves and bring us out our sepulchers: come out.
+Believing in Christ means losing our ties of sin because of the power of Christ who redeems us.
+All of this makes us understand well and feel so joyful for the fact that Jesus opens our graves and brings us out our sepulchers: come out.
 We know that God is the God of life.
 For this reason, we are like Marta would say: “Yes lord, I have come to believe that you are Christ, the son of God, the one who is coming into the world.